-If you become pregnant while taking this medicine, tell your doctor immediately.
+If you become pregnant while taking this medicine, stop taking it and tell your doctor immediately.

 Keep all of your doctor's appointments so that your progress can be checked.

 Your doctor may occasionally do tests to make sure the medicine is working and to prevent side effects.